Copyright | (c) George Ungureanu 2015-2017 |

 - Additional information which, paired with a function, completely determines the behavior of a MoC atom (i.e. process).

-The left-hand side expression above shows the most general notation used to describe a function with n inputs of (possibly different) types \(\alpha\) and m outputs of (possibly different) types \(\beta\) executed in context \(\Gamma\).
+The left-hand side expression above shows the most general notation used to describe a function with m inputs of (possibly different) types \(\alpha\) and n outputs of (possibly different) types \(\beta\) executed in context \(\Gamma\).
 The right-hand side expression shows that in ForSyDe-Atom context is associated with each and every argument in order to enable the applicative mechanisms.
-Depending on the MoC, \(\breve\alpha\) would translate to:
+Depending on the MoC, \(\Gamma_{\alpha,i}\) would translate to e.g.:

-case the passed functions are defined over "sequences" or
+passed functions are defined over sequences or partitions of events,

-- any (possible) Cartesian product which denotes a partition of \(\alpha\) is represented using a recursive type, namely a list \([\alpha]\).
+- any function representing a partition of \(\alpha\) is operating on a recursive type, namely a list \([\alpha]\).

-aid in pairing contexts with each argument in a function, the
+- to aid in pairing contexts with each argument in a function, the general purpose

 ctxt